lucasmonstrox/stackoverflow-mcp/README.md

 - **🚀 Auto-deployment**: NPX-compatible with automatic Python environment setup
 - **📁 Smart Configuration**: Auto-discovery of config files and working directories
 - **🔧 Development Mode**: Enhanced logging and debugging features
-- **⚡ FastMCP Implementation**: Simplified, elegant server using FastMCP framework (only implementation)
+- **⚡ FastMCP Implementation**: Simplified, elegant server using FastMCP framework

+## About MCP Mode

+This server is specifically designed to operate in **Model Context Protocol (MCP) mode**, which means:

+- Communication occurs through standard input/output (stdio) rather than HTTP
+- The server integrates seamlessly with AI assistants supporting the MCP standard
+- No traditional server ports or network connections are used
+- The server provides a consistent, structured interface for querying StackOverflow

+MCP mode makes this tool ideal for integration with AI models, allowing them to search and retrieve programming knowledge programmatically.

 ## Usage